nkabbara/nkabbara.github.io/books/on-writing-well.md

 12. Alter sequence when necessary: improve narrative by moving timely information to the right place: should I have let the reader know this earlier in the sentence?
 13. Appeal to the eye: vary sentence and paragraph length.
 14. Appeal to the ear: improve rythm after reading with your ear.

+Bad work characteristics:
+1. Loses the reader.
+2. Confuses the readers.
+3. Bores the readers.
+4. Fails at engaging the reader from beginning to end.

 Simplicity test:
 * What am I trying to say?